A counterexample to the Conjecture of Ankeny, Artin and Chowla: Analysis of the counterexample and how it was found

+The large step algorithm is also based on the continued fraction algorithm.
+It consists of two stages.
+In the first stage, we compute a certain number of steps (approximately given by the number $L$ above) of the CFE of $\sqrt{d}$.
+Each step of the CFE is a ``small step''.
+If the period length of the CFE of $\sqrt{d}$ is smaller than $L$, then $Y\equiv F_s\mod d$.
+If this is not the case, then the second stage comes into play.
+This stage is based on the composition of reduced binary quadratic forms (cf. Shank's infrastructure \cite{Sh72}).
+It enables us to perform ``large steps'' (i.e., approximately $s$ small steps combined) in the CFE of $\sqrt{d}$.

-For the computer search that lead to the discovery of $d=331914313984493$, we implemented two algorithms that are discussed in \cite{StWi88}.
-They are called the {\it small step algorithm} and the {\it large step algorithm}.
-For more information on these algorithms, we refer to \cite{StWi88}.
+For more information on these two algorithms, we refer to \cite{StWi88}.
 On the one hand, we used plain versions (i.e., versions without optimizations) of both the small step algorithm and the large step algorithm.
 On the other hand, we used more advanced versions of the large step algorithm (with many optimizations) including a vectorized version (that involves AVX-512 instructions).
+For the scalar implementations, we used $L=\lfloor 2.5\cdot\sqrt[4]{d}\rfloor$ and for the vectorized implementation, we used $L=\lfloor 2.75\cdot\sqrt[4]{d}\rfloor$.
 All programs for the search were written in C and they were compiled with either GCC-12.2.0 or GCC-12.3.0 (with the compiler flag -O3).
 We only used privately owned hardware to perform the computations below.
-Next we summarize all types of computations that we performed in the search for squarefree $d\in\mathbb{N}_{\geq 2}$ with $d\mid y$ so far.
+Next we summarize all types of computations that we performed in the search for squarefree integers $d\geq 2$ with $d\mid y$ so far.